-Our financial guides can give you guidance and information on wills, estate planning and personal finance issues.
+Our money advisers can give you guidance and information on wills, estate planning and personal finance issues.
 Contact them on 0808 808 00 00.
 But if your will needs updating, it is always a good idea to get help from a solicitor.

-We have more information about making a will in our booklets Your step-by-step guide to making a will and Sorting out your financial affairs.
-Citizens Advice and Age Scotland also provide information and advice on wills.
+We have more information about making a will in our booklets Your step-by-step guide to making a will and Sorting out your financial affairs (page 76).
+Citizens Advice (page 82) and Age Scotland (page 89) also provide information and advice on wills.